Phrogz/visual-scxml-editor/README.md

 * `Create Blank State Machine` command creates a new template file for you to start with
 * `Add Transition` command lets you create a transition with minimal typing
+* `Reset Visualization` command removes all visualization attributes and elements from the SCXML

 ### **0.4.0** — 2023-Feb-28